Noahkimtai/geodistance/README.md

 ## Introduction
-This is a simple tool that facilitates the collection of data on travel route patterns and places.
-Using this information provides travel time, and cost to the user.
+This is a simple tool that facilitates collection of data on travel routes patterns and places.
+Using this information provided by the user it then calculates approximate travel time, and cost for the user.
 ![plot](homepage.png)

 ## User Stories